iCharlesHu/Elixir/README.md

 ### Schema Update
 Elixir will automatically check the current list of properties against saved table schema, and add/delete columns when needed.
 However, since deleting a column is very costly and it might introduce data lose, please try to **avoid** deleting columns.

 **NOTE:** do *NOT* **rename** object properties.
 Elixir will treat it as a new property and delete the old column, which will cause the loss of data.

 ### Limitations
 The primary design goal Elixir is to be *lightweight* and *simple to use*.
 Therefore, some functionalities are sacrificed for the simplicity.
 Specifically:
 - `struct`, `union`, `array`, and `pointer` types are *NOT* supported.
 You can still use them as properties, but they will not be saved to database.
 The reason behind this decision is that Objective-C forbits the creation of an unknown struct (or union) at runtime.
 However, you can pack your structs to `NSData` or `NSValue` and save them instead.
 - At this stage, all the `NSCoding` conforming objects (except `NSDate` and `NSString`, but including *all* the collection types) are serialized and stored as `blob` in the SQL table.
 This means predicate comparison on object properties will *NOT* work.
 Predicate comparisons mostly work on strings and numeric properties.

+In future versions, Elixir will support archiving objects recursively.

 ## License
 This code is distributed under the terms and conditions of the MIT license.